superhero-match/consumer-superhero-register/README.md

 Superhero Match is an open source dating app.

 ## consumer-superhero-register
-This micro-service is responsible for consuming user registration data and storing it in database and Elasticsearch.
+This micro-service is responsible for consuming user registration data and storing it in the database and Elasticsearch.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.